-Greece: Price discounts plan for industrial consumers at PPC5.
-October 2020. / SEE Energy News
+Greece: Price discounts plan for industrial consumers at PPC, SEE Energy News

 In a joint effort with the Government to reduce industrial energy costs, Greek Public Power Corporation (PPC) plans to offer discounted electricity prices to industrial consumers.
 PPC’s ability to fulfill this plan will mainly depend on its compensation request forwarded to the European Commission for the company’s gradual withdrawal of its lignite-fired power plants between 2021 and 2023.